Active ingredient

 Tell your doctor or pharmacist if any of the above apply to you before starting treatment.
 This is because methylphenidate can make these problems worse.
 Your doctor will want to monitor how the medicine affects you.

-During treatment, boys and adolescents may unexpectedly experience prolonged erections.
+During treatment, male patients may unexpectedly experience prolonged erections.
 This may be painful and can occur at any time.
 It is important to contact your doctor straight away if your erection lasts for longer than 2 hours, particularly if this is painful.

-Checks that your doctor will make before you start taking Xaggitin XL.
+Checks that your doctor will make before you or your child start taking Xaggitin XL.

 These checks are to decide if methylphenidate is the correct medicine for you.
 Your doctor will talk to you about: